Mukad3/vvsfs/README.md

 	inode->i_mode = mode;
 	...}
 ```
+### chmod
+As it was previously mentioned, we are storing the permission of our file inside *vvsfs_inode*.
+The filesystem will
+also lets us change the permissions in order to execute files/scripts.
+Due to the small capacity of the filesystem copying binaries is not possible.
+However,
+the filesystem will let the users to execute shell scripts.
 ### Encryption
 Encryption is done in the *encrypt_data* function.
 The function copies the information for our file system from
 the location passed as its input, retrieves the password and applies a simple XOR function to encrypt the data.